davidsbutcher/CRawFISh/README.md

   - make\_report: Boolean value (TRUE or FALSE).
 Determines whether an HTML report is generated in the `outputDir`.
 Defaults to TRUE.

+  - export\_raw\_info: Boolean value (TRUE or FALSE).
+Controls whether an outut file is generated containing all extracted metadata without summarization.
+This file can be quite large.
+Defaults to FALSE.

 ## Dependencies

 This package imports `assertthat`, `ggplot2`, `rawDiag` and selected